Andy Beattie: Later career

 However, football had been his life and in May 1958 he answered the call to manage Carlisle United, where he stayed until moving to top-flight Nottingham Forest in 1960.

 His next stop was at Plymouth Argyle, where he was appointed manager in 1963.
 There he helped stave off relegation from Division Two in 1963–64 but his next job was to end in disaster.

 He was appointed caretaker manager at Wolverhampton Wanderers in November 1964, replacing Stan Cullis.
 The team were bottom of the table at this point, with just three points.
 Beattie was unable to halt their slump and the club dropped to the Second Division after 23 seasons in the top flight.
 He began the new season still at the helm but resigned after nine games, ending with a 9–3 thrashing at Southampton in September 1965.

 After a stint scouting for Brentford, Beattie's next port of call was Notts County, who made him 'advisor' to Peter Doherty in December 1965.
 In March 1967 County made him general manager where he remained until joining John Harris at Sheffield United as assistant manager in October 1967, and before retiring he also held coaching or scouting positions with both Walsall and Liverpool.

 Scotland manager

 Beattie became Scotland's first manager in February 1954, although his brief tenure was something of a farce.
-In the middle of the 1954 World Cup held in Switzerland, Scotland's first entry into the competition, he resigned after claiming his four-game stint with a squad of 13 players placed him in an impossible situation.
-Shortly afterwards they were hammered 7–0 by Uruguay and were knocked out of the tournament.
+After of the match Austria vs Scotland in 1954 FIFA World Cup (in which the Austrians defeated the Scots by 1–0), in the Scotland's first entry into the competition, he resigned after claiming his four-game stint with a squad of only 13 players (as the Scottish Football Association determined at time) placed him in an impossible situation, becoming the only coach to resign during a World Cup to date.
+Later, the Scots (which were once again led by a technical committee) were soundly defeated 7–0 by Uruguay and were knocked out of the tournament (becoming the only other team that hasn't scored a goal in the competition, alongside South Korea).

 In March 1959 he was once again appointed Scotland manager, but resigned in November 1960 because of his commitments with Forest.